 It’s simple.
-Couples who argue are couples who feel “safe” to express their emotions.
+Couples who argue feel “safe” to express their emotions.
 This research highlights the same – couples who fight a lot are more in love.

-This is a great sign, as it shows that you and your partner have a strong bond, a bond that is so tight that a good fight or two is not enough to break you.
+This is a great sign, as it shows that you and your partner have a strong bond that is so tight that a good fight or two may not break you.

 Let’s look at the trajectory from the early days of a relationship, where everything is flowers and kittens and you never seem to have any friction, to later on in a mature and solid relationship, where you and your partner have been known to rattle the rafters with the decibels of your voices.